skydoves/PowerMenu/README.md

 .setTextColor(context.getResources().getColor(R.color.md_grey_800)) // sets the color of the default item text.
 .setTextSize(12) // sets a text size of the item text .setTextGravity(Gravity.CENTER) // sets a gravity of the item text.
-.setSelectedTextColor(Color.WHITE) // sets the color of the selected item text.
+.setTextTypeface(Typeface.create("sans-serif-medium", Typeface.BOLD)) // sets a typeface of the item text .setSelectedTextColor(Color.WHITE) // sets the color of the selected item text.
 .setMenuColor(Color.WHITE) // sets the color of the menu item color.
 .setSelectedMenuColor(context.getResources().getColor(R.color.colorPrimary)) // sets the color of the selected menu item color.